 - Inverted-T incision: Also called an anchor incision, this technique is like the lollipop incision but with an additional incision along the IMF.
 It is used when the areola is significantly below the IMF and the breast requires additional reduction in redundant skin to produce the desired teardrop shape.

-After Dr. Bidic has made the incisions, he removes excess skin, allowing him to reposition the nipple higher and reshape the inferior pole (bottom) of the breast for a more desirable, youthful, and natural-looking appearance.
+After the surgeon has made the incisions, he removes excess skin, allowing him to reposition the nipple higher and reshape the inferior pole (bottom) of the breast for a more desirable, youthful, and natural-looking appearance.

 Many women choose to add breast augmentation to address atrophy or simply provide additional volume.